Voting Systems in WA

 If, after that exclusion, no candidate has obtained an absolute majority of formal votes, the next remaining candidate with the fewest votes is excluded and all of his or her votes (second preferences and those received from the previously excluded candidate) are distributed to the remaining candidates.

 Candidates, who receive a number of votes equal to or greater than the quota are elected immediately.
-Any votes of these elected candidates, which are surplus to the quota, are transferred to the remaining candidates at a reduced value known as a transfer value.
+Any votes of these elected candidates, which are surplus to the quota, are transferred to the remaining candidates preferenced on the ballot paper at a reduced value known as a transfer value.

 Filling vacancies in the Legislative Council